SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/ExtraTable/save.md

 ---
-title: Integer save()
+title: crmscript_ref_ExtraTable_save
-path: /EJScript/Classes/ExtraTable/Member functions/Integer save()
+description: ExtraTable.save()
-intellisense: 1
+intellisense: ExtraTable.save
-classref: 1
 sortOrder: 320
 keywords: save()
+so.topic: reference
 ---

 This functions is called to save changes and new objects.